stoutput/PHP-Crypt/README.md

 * PHP-Crypt features [*authenticated encryption*](https://en.wikipedia.org/wiki/Authenticated_encryption) straight out of the box (with a supported library – [Sodium](https://libsodium.gitbook.io/doc/secret-key_cryptography/authenticated_encryption), [OpenSSL](https://wiki.openssl.org/index.php/EVP_Authenticated_Encryption_and_Decryption), etc.)

 * PHP-Crypt is easily extensible – just drop an implementation of your favorite cryptography library into src/lib, and call `new Crypt('<yourClass>')` when instantiating PHP-Crypt.
 It couldn't be easier!
-While you're at it, [submit a PR](https://github.com/benjaminstout/php-crypt/pull/new/master) with your shiny new library!
+While you're at it, [submit a PR](https://github.com/benjaminstout/php-crypt/pull/new/master)!

 ## Installation